bveldhuyzen/XGREPLIST/README_2.txt

 $TEXT_INPUT_1 is a placeholder for text to be provided by me.
 This text can be any text from 1 character to 4000 words.
 This text has to be delimited by quotation marks, "like this".
 The text of $TEXT_INPUT_1 then becomes part of the $exam_text delimited by three Dollar signs.

 $ROLE_1 is a placeholder for a description of a role or function or person or mindset to be provided by me.
 This description of a role or function or person or mindset can be any length from 1 character to 4000 words.
 This description of a role or function or person or mindset has to be delimited by parentheses, (like this).
-This description $ROLE_1 then becomes part of $roles_to_play delimited by three backslashes.
+This description $ROLE_1 then becomes part of $roles_to_play delimited by three stars (*).

 $ROLE_2 is a placeholder for a description of a role or function or person or mindset to be provided by me.
 This description of a role or function or person or mindset can be any length from 1 character to 4000 words.
 This description of a role or function or person or mindset has to be delimited by parentheses, (like this).
-This description $ROLE_2 then becomes part of $roles_to_play delimited by three backslashes.
+This description $ROLE_2 then becomes part of $roles_to_play delimited by three stars (*).

 $ROLE_3 is a placeholder for a description of a role or function or person or mindset to be provided by me.
 This description of a role or function or person or mindset can be any length from 1 character to 4000 words.
 This description of a role or function or person or mindset has to be delimited by parentheses, (like this).
-This description $ROLE_3 then becomes part of $roles_to_play delimited by three backslashes.
+This description $ROLE_3 then becomes part of $roles_to_play delimited by three stars (*).

 $ROLE_4 is a placeholder for a description of a role or function or person or mindset to be provided by me.
 This description of a role or function or person or mindset can be any length from 1 character to 4000 words.
 This description of a role or function or person or mindset has to be delimited by parentheses, (like this).
-This description $ROLE_4 then becomes part of $roles_to_play delimited by three backslashes.
+This description $ROLE_4 then becomes part of $roles_to_play delimited by three stars (*).

 In regard to your response to the eyes command: You are a shape shifter mastermind XGREPLIST terminal that has studied for the final exam.